Ex-politician in prison in adoption scam gets 5 more years

 Prosecutors say Petersen knew the birth mothers involved in the scheme didn’t meet an Arizona requirement that Medicaid recipients reside in the state, yet he still instructed a woman working in his adoption practice to line up Medicaid coverage for them.
 In one case, authorities said a birth mother whose medical expenses were covered by Medicaid delivered her child a day after arriving in Arizona — and was flown out of the state about two weeks later.

-Prosecutors also said Petersen regularly misrepresented in filings with a juvenile court how long he had been paying expenses for birth mothers, claiming in one instance five months of expenses for a birth mother who was in Arizona for less than a month.
+Prosecutors also said Petersen regularly misrepresented in filings with a juvenile court on how long he had been paying expenses for birth mothers, claiming in one instance five months of expenses for a birth mother who was in Arizona for less than a month.
 Petersen was accused of instructing the woman helping his adoption practice to submit a letter of residency for a birth mother who had already left Arizona in a bid to avoid having to cover her medical bills.
 Authorities said each adoption became more profitable for Petersen when those costs were covered by the government.

 In a letter last year to the judge in the Arkansas case, Petersen said he is now ashamed, as a fiscal conservative, for sticking Arizona taxpayers with the pregnancy labor and delivery costs.

 His attorney, Kurt Altman, has argued his client recognizes the wrongfulness of his actions, pleaded guilty to charges in three states, no longer has a license to practice law and has paid back $679,000 in health care costs to Arizona out of the more than $800,000 that prosecutors said the fraud cost taxpayers.

 Altman has argued authorities never asked Petersen to adjust or cease his adoption practice over the years and argued his client’s practice wasn’t at issue in the Arizona case, because those convictions pertained to fraud in both health care and in the filing of court records.

-Prosecutors didn’t specify the number of years in prison they were seeking for Petersen, but said he should have to spend more time behind bars on top of his Arkansas sentence.
-“This wasn’t a onetime situation,” said prosecutor Scott Blake.
+Prosecutors didn’t specify the number of years in prison they were seeking for Petersen, but they said he should have to spend more time behind bars on top of his Arkansas sentence.
+“This wasn’t a onetime situation,” prosecutor Scott Blake said.

 In the Arkansas case, Petersen was given a prison term that was two years longer than sentencing recommendations called for after a federal judge concluded Petersen misled or instructed others to lie to courts about adoptions that wouldn’t have been approved had the truth been told to court officials.
 That judge also flatly rejected Petersen’s claims that he initially thought he was acting within the bounds of the law, but later realized what he was doing was illegal.
 Petersen has appealed the Arkansas sentence.